What are the SACE External Examinations like?

 What should I expect on the Big Day?

-1. Your teacher should notify you of the exam start time and what time to arrive at the exam location before the day.
+1. Your teacher should notify you of the exam start time, and what time to arrive at the exam location before the day of your exam.

-2. In the exam hall, the tables should be separated and you should have a designated spot to sit with your SACE identification number on the desk.
+2. In the exam hall, the tables should be separated, and you will have a designated spot to sit with your SACE identification number on the desk.

 3. If your exam is to be completed on paper, your papers should be handed out by the exam facilitator.
 If your exam is online, make sure you bring a charged device to complete it on.